-Glynis Leyshon has enjoyed a long and creatively fulfilling relationship with Pacific Opera Victoria, beginning with The Barber of Seville in 1980 – her opera directing debut.
+Glynis Leyshon’s long and creatively fulfilling relationship with Pacific Opera Victoria began with The Barber of Seville in 1980 – her opera directing debut.
 She returned to direct The Abduction from the Seraglio (1981); Die Fledermaus (1982); Amahl and the Night Visitors (1983); The Merry Widow (1984 and 1993); La Bohème (1986); Lucia di Lammermoor (1987); The Pirates of Penzance (1990); Madama Butterfly (1991); A Midsummer Night’s Dream (1993); Macbeth (1995); The Turn of the Screw (1997); Don Giovanni (1999); a rare revival of Vittorio Giannini’s The Taming of the Shrew (2001); and Eugene Onegin (2005).
-In 2007 she directed for the second time a POV production of Don Giovanni.
-In April 2008 she directed the Canadian première of Marc Blitzstein’s Regina, returning in April 2009 to direct The Magic Flute and in Fall 2009 for The Rake’s Progress.
-In April 2011 she directed the company première of Samuel Barber’s Vanessa, followed in October 2011 by The Flying Dutchman.
+In 2007 she directed for the second time a company production of Don Giovanni.
+In 2008 she directed the Canadian première of Marc Blitzstein’s Regina, returning the following year for The Magic Flute and The Rake’s Progress.
+In 2011 she directed the company première of Samuel Barber’s Vanessa, followed by The Flying Dutchman.
 She also directed Pacific Opera’s co-production with Vancouver Opera of Albert Herring, staged in Victoria in February 2013 and in Vancouver in November 2013.
-In October 2014 she directed POV’s 100th production, Verdi’s Falstaff.
-February 2015 saw her directing Lucia di Lammermoor, her 25th POV production.
+In the 2014/15 season Glynis directed Pacific Opera’s 100th production, Verdi’s Falstaff followed by Lucia di Lammermoor, her 25th production for the company.

 Glynis Leyshon is one of Canada’s most respected opera and theatre directors.

-In opera, in addition to her work for POV. recent and upcoming engagements include the world première of Estacio’s Ours (Opera on the Avalon, with upcoming remounts in St. John’s and the National Arts Centre) and Die Fledermaus (Calgary Opera).
+In opera, in addition to her work for Pacific Opera Victoria. recent and upcoming engagements include the world première of Estacio’s Ours (Opera on the Avalon, with remounts in St. John’s and the National Arts Centre) and Die Fledermaus and South Pacific (Calgary Opera).

-Further opera credits include La Traviata, Madama Butterfly, Don Giovanni, La Cenerentola, Rigoletto, The Merry Widow, and The Tales of Hoffmann for Calgary Opera; Die Fledermaus for Opera Hamilton; Salome, Rigoletto, and Madama Butterfly for Vancouver Opera; Die Zauberflöte in both Victoria BC and London, Ontario; Trial by Jury for Edmonton Opera; and Falstaff and The Marriage of Figaro for Opera Lyra, Ottawa.
+Further opera credits include La Traviata, Madama Butterfly, Don Giovanni, La Cenerentola, Rigoletto, The Merry Widow, and The Tales of Hoffmann for Calgary Opera; Die Fledermaus for Opera Hamilton; Salome, Rigoletto, and Madama Butterfly for Vancouver Opera; Trial by Jury for Edmonton Opera; and Falstaff and The Marriage of Figaro for Opera Lyra, Ottawa.

 From 2002 to 2004, Ms. Leyshon was Head of the Opera as Theatre Programme at The Banff Centre where she mounted original opera programs created by renowned opera librettist John Murrell, focusing on operatic works based on the plays of Shakespeare.